sharpie7/BeebFpga_MiSTer/Readme.md

 - Only HDMI output has been tested.
 VGA may not be good (or working at all!)
 - Mode 7 characters don't look nice
 - Sound mixing between the Music 5000 output and the BBC sound isn't good.
 Don't play both at once.
+- The "VideoNuLA" (a modern upgrade to the original VideoULA) is not supported.